funcwj/setk/README.md

 ## SETK: Speech Enhancement Tools integrated with Kaldi

-Here are some speech enhancement tools implemented integrated with kaldi.
+Here are some speech enhancement tools integrated with kaldi.
 I use them for quick validation.

 ### Finished based on Kaldi